-Report swamping with loss of lives
+Swamping with loss of lives

-whale-watching passenger boat "OCEAN THUNDER"
+Whale-watching passenger boat "OCEAN THUNDER"

-off Tofino, British Columbia
+Off Tofino, British Columbia

 The vessel, with three passengers and an operator on board, departed Tofino, British Columbia, on a three-hour trip to watch marine life.
 All wore "coverall PFD (personal flotation device) suits"; while the passengers' suits were properly worn, the operator's suit was partially zipped.
 After watching whales, the operator decided to show the passengers marine life in the vicinity of Plover Reefs.
 While in that area, the boat was swamped and broached by a large swell, which threw all the occupants into the turbulent water.
 The rapidity of the occurrence precluded transmission of a Mayday message.
 When the boat did not arrive at its destination, the owner initiated Search and Rescue action.
 Two passengers were rescued after about two hours.
 The operator and one passenger lost their lives.